ScottClaessens/coevolve/README.md

 tree <- ape::rcoal(n)
 ```

-Then, simulate data for a binary trait, an ordinal trait, and a count
+Then, simulate data for an ordinal trait and a count trait.
-trait.

 ``` r
 # simulate data